This Is a Call

 "This Is a Call" is a song by American rock band Foo Fighters, released as the lead single from the band's 1995 self-titled debut album.
-Released in 1995, it is one of many songs Dave Grohl wrote and performed on the album when Foo Fighters was a one-man band.
+Released in June 1995, it is one of many songs Dave Grohl wrote and performed on the album when Foo Fighters was a one-man band.

 Origins

 "This Is a Call" is one of the few songs on the Foo Fighters' debut album that does not date from Dave Grohl's days with Nirvana.
-It was a new song written in the summer of 1994, months after Kurt Cobain's death.
-Grohl married his long-time girlfriend Jennifer Youngblood and wrote the song while on honeymoon in Ireland, "In that summer of 1994 I'd travelled a lot; I think I wrote 'This Is A Call' in Ireland.
+It was a new song written in mid-1994, months after Kurt Cobain's death.
+Grohl married his long-time girlfriend Jennifer Youngblood and wrote the song while on honeymoon in Ireland, stating that "In that summer of 1994 I'd travelled a lot; I think I wrote 'This Is A Call' in Ireland.
 When I got back I booked five days in a recording studio, which seemed like an eternity, and I did the whole first Foo Fighters album in five days".